Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Introduction

 \subsubsection{Polynomial decay on extremal Reissner--Nordstr\"om}

 We now state our main results on the extremal Reissner--Nordstr\"om spacetime.
 In contrast to the subextremal case, moments only decay at an inverse polynomial rate in general.
-Responsible for this slower rate of decay is the existence of certain null geodesics which are ``almost generators'' of the extremal event horizon $\mathcal{H}^+ = \{ r = m \}$.
-Over $\Sigma_0$ these ``almost generators'' lie in a one-parameter family $\badsetaplarge_\delta \subset \mathcal{P}_0$ defined explicitly in Definition~\ref{defi_slowsupportset} below.
+Responsible for this slower rate of decay is the existence of a family of null geodesics which approximate the generators of the extremal event horizon $\mathcal{H}^+ = \{ r = m \}$.
+Over $\Sigma_0$ these ``approximate generators'' lie in a one-parameter family $\badsetaplarge_\delta \subset \mathcal{P}_0$ defined explicitly in Definition~\ref{def_badsetapprox} below.
 We give a brief explanation of these sets here and refer the reader to Section~\ref{section_ERN} for more details.
 The parameter $\delta > 0$ measures ``closeness'' to generators of the event horizon.
 The sets $\badsetaplarge_\delta$ form a decreasing family as $\delta \searrow 0$ and $\bigcap_{\delta > 0} \badsetaplarge_\delta$ is supported over the event horizon $\mathcal{H}^+$ and only contains null generators of $\mathcal{H}^+$.
 Furthermore, each set $\badsetaplarge_\delta$ is compact with non-empty interior in $\mathcal{P}$.
 We will state a more precise version of the following result in the form of Theorems~\ref{maintheoremERNprecise} and~\ref{ERN_slowdecayprop} in Section~\ref{section_mainthms}.